Last Order: Final Fantasy VII: Production and release

 Last Order: Final Fantasy VII was produced and scripted by Square Enix collaboration with Madhouse and directed by Morio Asaka.
 The decision to create Last Order arose from the positive reaction towards a popular promotional clip created by Madhouse for the game Before Crisis.
 Madhouse was chosen to produce the OVA partly because of their success with the clip and because the president of Madhouse was very enthusiastic about the project.
-However, the main reason for choosing Madhouse was that the company "understood the significance" of making a Final Fantasy VII animation, as it was considered a large responsibility to animate "the most popular game in the FF [Final Fantasy] series".
+However, the main reason for choosing Madhouse was that the company "understood the significance" of making a Final Fantasy VII animation, as it was considered a large responsibility to animate "the most popular game" in the Final Fantasy series.
 Tetsuya Nomura, the character designer for the Final Fantasy VII series and co-director of Advent Children, acted as the supervising director.
 He had the right to reject or accept concept drawings for Last Order.
 As a result, Nomura had a large quantity of images redrawn, to the extent that "the entire production was in jeopardy".

 Production lasted six months.
 The production crew considered the most challenging part of creating the OVA to be making "Nomura's drawings move on screen".
 Because Last Order was hand-drawn, the crew faced difficulties creating uniform lines.
 Another issue was the overall feel of each scene; original drawings were done by several artists, resulting in various scenes having different styles.
 Producer Akio Ofuji explained that they "wanted to make sure the final product was of very high quality, so [they] worked with the production company day and night, straight through to the deadline".
 Nomura and Ofuji agreed that many scenes showing important events and feelings in Final Fantasy VII had been fragmented and disjointed, and so they had decided that those scenes would be the subject of Last Order, giving the audience of Advent Children (the film Last Order was released with) a "more enjoyable understanding".
 They used the film as an opportunity to portray Zack "properly" as a "handsome, light-hearted man [who] was in everyone's memory".
 Last Order also details Tseng's growth and his feelings towards his both job and events depicted, wherein he attempts to "get his own ideas of justice heard" but later abandons his moral values "in order to carry out a cruel mission".
 Ofuji commented that "those are the kind of scenes we wanted people to be more aware of".